saleem-mirza/serilog-sinks-azure-analytics/README.md

 > `logBufferSize`: Maximum number of log entries this sink can hold before stop accepting log messages.
 Default is 25000, acceptable range is between 5000 to 100000.

 > `batchSize`: Number of log messages to be sent as batch.
 Default 100, acceptable range is between 1 and 1000

+> `azureOfferingType`: Enum specifying if log is being sent to public or government subscription.
+Default is AzureOfferingType.Public

 ```C#
 var logger = new LoggerConfiguration()